EOSIO/eosio.forum/README.md

 ### Reference

-Here the list of possible actions:
+Here is the list of possible actions:

 - [propose](#action-propose)
 - [expire](#action-expire)